 These are caused by the short side of long/short momentum portfolios suffering large losses when stocks rebound sharply off V-shaped market bottoms.
 This happened in 1932 and 2009.
 Since we do not hold short positions, momentum crashes are irrelevant to us.

 GEM has been in bonds less than 30% of the time.
-Aggregate bonds have been responsible for only 20% of GEM’s profits.
+Bonds have been responsible for only 20% of GEM’s profits.

-Absolute momentum exits equities and enter bonds when it first identifies a bear market in stocks.
+Absolute momentum exits equities and enters bonds when it first identifies a bear market in stocks.
 This often happens just before or early in a recession.
-This usually leads to falling interest rates as aggregate demand lessens.
+This usually leads to falling interest rates as aggregate demand lessens and the FED favors lower interest rates.
 When stocks are weak, there is also a tendency for investors to move their capital from stocks to bonds.
 This also increases the demand for bonds.

-Our models aim to be totally in bonds only during bear markets in equities.
+Our models aim to be totally in bonds only when stocks are in a bear market.
 You can see below how intermediate bonds have performed during those times.

 We think it is reasonable to accept a little duration risk during bear markets in stocks.
-If you disagree, you can substitute shorter-term government bonds or Treasury bills without much reduction in expected performance.
+If you disagree, you can substitute shorter-term government bonds or Treasury bills without a lot of reduction in expected performance.